waikato-datamining/spectral-data-converter-sklearn/plugins/sklearn-fit.md

   -p JSON, --model_params JSON
                         The parameters of the model as JSON string. (default:
                         None)
+  -T FILE, --template FILE
-  -t TARGET, --target TARGET
+                        The path to the pickled model template to load and train instead of classname/parameters. (default: None) -t TARGET, --target TARGET
                         The name of the sample data field to use as output variable. (default: None)